sunhohong/kopring-junit-tutorial/README.md

 * :white_check_mark: **Timely** - with (or even before!) production code

 * `@DirtiesContext` annotation is used to reset the context after each test.
 But it decreases the performance of tests.

+## Tutorial 13 - REST APIs with RestTemplate & Dependency Injection

+### What's new?

+-[x] Add `NetworkDataSource` class.

+### What's in the tutorial

+* How to use DI to select specific implementation of interface if there are multiple implementations.
+* Disclaimer : Currently this tutorial is not working because the endpoint in the tutorial is not available anymore.